RobertJansen1/MHI-AC-Ctrl-ESPHome/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/ginkage)
 [![paypal RobertJansen1](https://www.paypalobjects.com/en_GB/i/btn/btn_donate_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=TL3SFZ4P6ZDHN)

+# v3.0 and older are deprecated
+v3.0 and older are no longer maintained and we encourage everyone to convert to v4.0 which is compatible with esphome 2025.2 and newer.
+This branch is only here for reference.

 # MHI-AC-Ctrl-ESPHome
 This project is a simple integration of the amazing work [absalom-muc](https://github.com/absalom-muc) has done with his project [MHI-AC-Ctrl](https://github.com/absalom-muc/MHI-AC-Ctrl).\
 It's supposed to simplify the [Home Assistant](https://www.home-assistant.io/) setup, while giving you OTA and auto-discovery with virtually zero effort and no MQTT needed, powered by [ESPHome](https://esphome.io/).\